Email Marketing

 Date-Based (Event) Campaigns

-Example: A conference reminder sequence:
+Example: A conference reminder sequence with mixed timing:

-• Step 1: 168 hours (7 days) before the event
+• Step 2: 168 hours (7 days) before the event (before_event mode)

 Campaign Lifecycle